 Climate protection strategies require a substantial decrease of GHG emissions from fossil energy sources as one major source of GHG emissions.
-These cause economic costs through environmental damages and often release harmful emissions.
-Declining stocks of fossil energies on global level might lead to increases of energy prices that pose economic pressure on high consumption sectors.
+The use of fossil energy sources leads to economic costs through environmental damage and often releases harmful emissions.
+Declining stocks of fossil energies on a global level might lead to higher energy prices that put economic pressure on high consumption sectors.
 Therefore, energy strategies encompass energy efficiency targets and usually include a shift towards renewable energy sources.
-This is often linked with decentralised energy generation, use of small power plants and options for energy storage.
-Regions with high potential of renewable energy might prosper from this development if efficient and sustainable solutions for production, storage and transportation of the generated energy are developed or if energy intensive production is replaced in these regions.
+This is often linked with decentralised energy generation, the use of small power plants and solutions for energy storage.
+Regions with a high potential of renewable energy might prosper from this development if efficient and sustainable solutions for the production, storage and transportation of the generated energy are developed or if energy-intensive production is replaced in these regions.

-The transition towards renewable energy sources can, however, sometimes lead to pressures on natural resources such as rivers for hydropower generation, high altitude valleys for water storage, forests for biomass, short term plantations and bioenergy crops for biogas, and suitable plots of landscape for wind power.
+The transition towards renewable energy sources can, however, sometimes put pressure on natural resources such as rivers for hydropower generation, high altitude valleys for water storage, forests for biomass, short term plantations and bioenergy crops for biogas, and suitable plots of landscape for wind power.